INCHNADAMPH EXPLORERS LODGE

 Sleeping

 Bunk beds, private rooms, a shepherds hut or cottage - you have a choice of privacy and price.
-We provide linen, or bring your own.
+Linen is provided.

 Eating

 Sustenance is vital for a great day out.
-We are investing in new ways to keep you fed and watered, with beers and Lochinver pies soon to be on the menu.
+We are investing in new ways to keep you fed and watered, with delicious pies from nearby Lochinver Larder offering a click and deliver service and the Lodge shop now having an alcohol licence.

 Drying Out